PutraSudaryanto/KSI-TuguJogja/wp-content/themes/ommu-ksi-umby/readme.txt

 Configuration
 =======================================
-Once you have uploaded Ommu-Notoboso and activated it, go to Appearance > Customize
+Once you have uploaded Ommu-KSI-TuguJogja and activated it, go to Appearance > Customize

 = Header Section
 1. If you like to use a logo you can upload it here